rampazzo1989/tudu/README.md

 - **Cross-Platform:** Developed with React Native, ensuring performance and consistency across different devices.
 - **Flexible Task List:** Easily create, edit, and delete tasks.
 Organize your lists in the way that makes the most sense for you.
 - **Reminders and Notifications:** Never forget an important task with customizable reminders and notifications**.

+## Some Technologies Used 🛠️

+Tudú is built using the following technologies:

+- **React Native Reanimated 3:** A powerful animation library for React Native that enhances the performance and fluidity of animations.

+- **MMKV for Persistence:** MMKV is used for efficient key-value storage, providing a lightweight and high-performance solution for data persistence.

+- **Recoil.js for State Management:** Tudú utilizes Recoil.js to manage state in a simple and scalable way, making it easy to handle complex state logic.

 ### **Obs: * iOS not tested yet. ** time schedule and notifications still not supported.**